-Many are surprised to learn that CGL does not cover cyber exposures, despite the growing need for insurance coverage in that area.
+Many are surprised to learn that CGL policies do not cover cyber exposures, despite the growing need for cyber insurance coverage.
 Because CGL policies aren’t designed for cyber, separate cyber liability coverage is needed.
 Learn the difference between the two and what you need to get covered.

-CGL policies are designed to cover non-professional negligence, which could include anything from a customer falling at your businesses to a class action lawsuit against your advertising practices.
-For more detail, here’s what most standard CGL policies cover:
+So what does CGL insurance cover?
+CGL policies are designed to cover non-professional negligence.
+This could include anything from a customer falling at your business to a class action lawsuit against your advertising practices.
+For more details, here’s what most standard CGL policies cover:

 - Coverage A: Bodily Injury and Property Damage Liability

 This covers costs associated with customers who are injured while on an insured business’s premises or have their property damaged.
 Specifically, it protects the insured from legal liability associated with bodily harm and damage to any item of value.
 A CGL policy will also often include compensation for the affected customers for lost income, doctor visits, and physical therapy.

 It is important to note that bodily injury is not limited to physical injuries or incidents.
 Even in the absence of physical harm, commercial general liability insurance policies can also cover mental injuries and emotional distress.